issa-project/issa-pipeline/environment/containers/entity-fishing/README.md

 <code>install-models.sh</code>

->:point_right: the  knowlege base, English and French models are downloaded.
-Total size is around 29 GB compressed, and 90 GB uncompressed.
+>:point_right: the knowledge base, English and French models v.0.0.6 would be downloaded.
+The total size is around 29 GB compressed, and 90 GB uncompressed.

 To run the container run: